The Rivals Poster

 The Rivals is set back in 2007 and describes in vivid detail the journey of Mountain Valley (Rumford) and Cape Elizabeth, two teams that are situated in the Western Conference of Class B in Maine’s high school football structure.
 The cameras follow the efforts of Mountain Valley coach Jim Aylward and Cape Elizabeth coach Aaron Fileo as they prepare their teams for the upcoming season.
 But there’s also another story that’s told as the audience is shown life in small town Rumford and affluent suburb Cape Elizabeth.

-As coach Aylward described his hometown, “there’s a paper mill, there’s a hospital, and there’s just nothing here.”
+As coach Aylward described his Rumford hometown, “there’s a paper mill, there’s a hospital, and there’s just nothing here.”

 This is emphasized by images of Hosmer Field, Mountain Valley’s home field; where the iconic smoke stacks of the mill dominate the distance.
 As the largest employer in the community the mill is a constant reminder of the identity of the city.
 But you also learn that sports, especially football, are a source of civic pride in the blue-collar community.
 Success on the field is emphasized by the stern-but-fair coach Aylward, who ensures that his players are prepared and focused on the task at hand.